giraffi/giraffi-powershell-agent/README.md

 GIraffi-Powershell-Agent
 ===
 Giraffi internal agent for WindowsServer.This is a sample script.
-The agent put to giraffi memoryusage and CPU loadaverage.
+The agent put to giraffi memoryusage and CPU loadaverage every 5 minutes.

 Requirements
 --